 Most students working in OPT will have their H-1B application submitted while they are still working on OPT.

-Second, after being receipted, your application is eventually reviewed and a decision is made.
+Third, after being receipted, your application is eventually reviewed and a decision is made.
 If it is approved, your H-1B status does not actually take effect until October 1.

 OPT Cap Gap and H-1B start date of October 1